Skip to content

 Recognition

-It is important to mention some of the important ranks that this college received when it took part in different polls.
-In 2010, Forbes placed Trinity College as one of the 15 most beautiful college campuses to be found around the world.
+It is important to mention some essential ranks this College received when participating in different polls.
+2010 Forbes placed Trinity College as one of the 15 most beautiful colleges worldwide.

 Voted number one by Pitchbook in Europe for Graduate Entrepreneurship, an impressive three years in a row.
-(2016, 2017, 2018) Trinity College also made it in the top 50 most innovative European Universities by Reuters.
+(2016, 2017, 2018) Trinity College became one of Reuters’s top 50 most innovative European universities.

 Trinity College Dublin